Behemoth (band): Zos Kia Cultus (Here and Beyond), Demigod and The Apostasy (2001–2008)

 In 2001, Behemoth focused on writing new material for a sixth studio album.
-Meantime, they completed their second headlining tour in Russia, Belarus and Ukraine.
-Having completed the recording of their new songs, Behemoth entered Hendrix Studio for the second time, with help of their friend and sound engineer Arkadiusz Malczewski, and produced Zos Kia Cultus (Here and Beyond).
+Meanwhile, they completed their second headlining tour in Russia, Belarus and Ukraine.
+Having finished their new songs, Behemoth entered Hendrix Studio and produced Zos Kia Cultus (Here and Beyond) with sound engineer Arkadiusz Malczewski.

-In February 2003, the band started their first tour in Norway, playing in cities such as Bergen, Oslo and Stavanger.
+In February 2003, the band started their first Norwegian tour, playing in Bergen, Oslo and Stavanger.
 On 11 March 2003, the American premiere, scheduled by Century Media Records, headlined Behemoth's first appearance in the American continent.
-The tour started on 9 March at the New Jersey's Metalfest and continued with a decent number of shows across America and Canada, with the company of Deicide, Revenge, Vehemence and Amon Amarth.
-Shortly after doing their first US tour the band was invited to join the Blackest of the Black Tour by Glenn Danzig.
-The already legendary festival included acts like Danzig, Superjoint Ritual, Nile, and Opeth.
+The tour started on 9 March at New Jersey's Metalfest and continued with a number of shows across America and Canada with Deicide, Revenge, Vehemence and Amon Amarth.
+Shortly after their first US tour, Glenn Danzig invited the band to join the Blackest of the Black Tour, which included Danzig, Superjoint Ritual, Nile, and Opeth.
 In fall 2003, Behemoth flew to the US to complete their third tour with Six Feet Under, Skinless and The Black Dahlia Murder.
-The band then played at the Tuska Festival in Finland with Ministry, Soulfly, among others.
-At that time, due to some line up difficulties, Nergal parted his ways with Havok and Novy, who decided to focus on activities with their own bands.
-Eventually, the band resumed touring in the UK and Europe.
+The band played at the Tuska Festival in Finland with Ministry, Soulfly, among others.
+At that time, due to line-up difficulties, Nergal parted ways with Havok and Novy, who decided to focus on their own bands.
+The band resumed touring in the UK and Europe.